You don’t have to be an established business to know how important it is to generate leads. Now, there are two ways you can attract new subscribers:

 Your lead magnet should address something they care about and need help with.

-Using our previous example of a lead magnet above with the personal trainer, leads can opt-in to receive that freebie and start exercising from home immediately, if they want.
+In our previous lead magnet example with the personal trainer, leads can opt in to receive that freebie and start exercising from home immediately, if they want.

 Give your leads a quick and simple win.